YINI-lang/YINI-spec/README.md

 | Human-Focused by Default | ➖   | ❌   | ✔️   | ➖   | ✔️ |

 > YINI is for people who want clean, minimal, predictable config files that don't fight back.

+*--TODO: Link: Examples of YINI vs Other Formats.md--*

 ## 📘 Read the Spec